SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Experiments

-Panel~(d) confirms $(\alpha,\beta){=}(1,32)$ as optimal, coinciding with YaRN's default ramp parameters \cite{peng2023yarn} originally selected for LLM context extension.
-This suggests that the frequency-domain partition is robust across modalities and that SHARP's gains stem from the orthogonal temporal scheduling dimension rather than from re-tuning the ramp boundaries.
-When $\beta$ is too small ($\beta{=}16$), the transition band is narrow and most modes bypass promotion; when $\beta$ is too large ($\beta{=}64$), nearly all modes are uniformly interpolated, losing the frequency-selective advantage.
+Panel~(d) confirms $(\alpha,\beta){=}(1,32)$ as optimal, coinciding with YaRN's default ramp parameters \cite{peng2023yarn}.
+This indicates that the frequency-domain partition is robust across modalities and that SHARP's gains stem from the orthogonal temporal scheduling dimension.
+When $\beta$ is too small ($\beta{=}16$), most modes bypass promotion; when too large ($\beta{=}64$), nearly all modes are uniformly interpolated, negating the frequency-selective advantage.